import numpy as np

 What is happening with the geometries here?
 Behind the scenes, .dissolve

-combines the geometries and dissolve the boundaries between them using the .unary_union
+combines the geometries and dissolves the boundaries between them using the .union_all

 method per group.
-This is demonstrated in the code chunk below which creates a united western US using the standalone unary_union
+This is demonstrated in the code chunk below which creates a united western US using the standalone .union_all

 operation.
 Note that the result is a shapely